Meeting the Needs of Pupils with Delayed Language Skills Within the Mainstream Classroom

 The sessions will include a range of practical strategies that can be adopted across the curriculum and with different Key Stages to promote learning and inclusion.

-You will be invited to reflect and refine your own practise both between and beyond the two sessions.
+You will be invited to reflect and refine your own practice both between and beyond the two sessions.

 The module is appropriate for teachers and classroom practitioners within mainstream education at all phases.